Buffalo Snowfall Totals & Accumulation Averages

 When Buffalo Has Its First & Last Snowfalls

-Buffalo's first snowfall of winter usually arrives in November.
+Buffalo's first snowfall of winter usually arrives in November, Although an exceptionally early snow can appear in October.
 The season's last snowfall typically happens in April.
-Although exceptionally early snow has been known to appear in October and late snow in May.

 How Many Snowstorms Buffalo Gets